 Put pensions on your radar

 You can find out more about your options at retirement from our blog ‘Accessing your pension’.
-Worryingly, only half (49%) of those questioned said they knew how much their pension is worth.

 The value of investments, and the income derived from them, can go down as well as up and you can get back less than you originally invested.
 This article does not constitute personal advice.
 If you are in doubt as to the suitability of an investment please contact one of our advisers.
 Past performance is not a guide to future performance.
 Prevailing tax rates and reliefs are dependent on your individual circumstances and are subject to change.